-- Oppose policies adversely affecting OCTA's ability to efficiently and effectively contract for goods and services, conduct business of the agency, and limit or transfer the risk of liability; - b) Support efforts to provide greater protection of OCTA's computer and information security systems; - Support establishing reasonable liability for non-economic damages in any action for personal injury, property damage, or wrongful death brought against a public entity based on principles of comparative fault; - d) Support consistent campaign contribution limits as applied to both elected and appointed bodies; - e) Monitor proposed changes related to the Ralph M. Brown Act, and other statutes governing public meetings, including the expanded use of technology;

-- Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serve all residents of Orange County; - g) Oppose policies that create undue burden on transportation procurement practices or restrict ability to maintain local governing board award authority-: - h) Oppose efforts that create duplicative reporting requirements.
+- Oppose policies adversely affecting OCTA's ability to efficiently and effectively contract for goods and services, conduct business of the agency, and limit or transfer the risk of liability; - Support efforts to provide greater protection of OCTA's computer and information security systems; - c) Support establishing reasonable liability for non-economic damages in any action for personal injury, property damage, or wrongful death brought against a public entity based on principles of comparative fault; - d) Support consistent campaign contribution limits as applied to both elected and appointed bodies; - e) Monitor proposed changes related to the Ralph M. Brown Act, and other statutes governing public meetings, including the expanded use of technology; - Support equitable policies to ensure that the inclusive public engagement, planning, and delivery of mobility improvements best serve all residents of Orange County; - g) Oppose policies that create undue burden on transportation procurement practices or restrict ability to maintain local governing board award authority.